xonsh/xonsh/docs/tutorial_history_backend.rst

             pass

 The History public method ``run_gc()`` is for this purpose.
-Our ``CouchDBHistory`` define this method, thus it inherits from its parent `History`, which does nothing.
-We will leave the GC implementing as an exercise.
+Our ``CouchDBHistory`` doesn't define this method, thus it inherits from its parent ``History``, which does nothing.
+We will leave the GC implementation as an exercise.

 Other History Options
 =====================

-There are some environment variables that could change the behaviors of history backend.
+There are some environment variables that can change the behavior of the history backend.
 Such as `$HISTCONTROL <envvars.html#histcontrol>`_, `$XONSH_HISTORY_SIZE <envvars.html#xonsh-history-size>`_, `$XONSH_STORE_STDOUT <envvars.html#xonsh-store-stdout>`_, etc.

 We should implement these ENVs in our CouchDB backend.
 Luckily, it's not a hard thing.
-We will leave these features implementing for yourself.
+We'll leave the implementation of those features to you, but you can see how it's handled for
+`the sqlite backend <_modules/xonsh/history/sqlite.html#SqliteHistory>`_.

 Wrap Up
 =======

-Though the code are written as a just-work-level.
-But it does show us how easy you can customize xonsh's history backend.
+This is a barebones implementation but hopefully it will give you a sense of how you can customize xonsh's history backend for your own needs!